maurei/ph2-pA-week-1-passion-project/README.md

 * Check out models/user.rb to see what validations are built and give them a try (I didn't implement them anywhere else).
 * Then try to mess around with the tools in the Admin Panel and see how they affect the member's environment.

-### Some notes about the code

-Honestly, I'm not very happy with the end result.
-Time is running out, I need to save some energy for upcoming week so I decided not to rabbit hole too much on most stuff.
-I'm mostly not happy about the routes.

-It felt very counter intuitive to stick to the RESTful convention at some points.
-For example, when editting a manipulation, I wanted to first show a list of users to select whose transactions you wanted to mess with.
-But according to RESTful routing, that page should be /users.
-But I already had that route with different variables in them for editting users, so I would either have to merge those two pages in a clever way (doable but I didnt want to), or avoid using a restful route, which is what I did.
-Probably, there is a correct RESTFul way to do it, but seem to not be comfortable with using the flexibilty of the RESTful routing convention.
-So yeah, I think my routing is a bit of a mess.